m0g/andika/README.md

 ## Installing

-You can either download the latest version for your system [here](here) or build it yourself.
+You can either download the latest version for your system (soon) or build it yourself.

 ## Running

-If you have atom-shell already installed.
-You just have to type
+First you need to go to download and install Atom-shell, you can find it at this url: [https://github.com/atom/atom-shell/releases](https://github.com/atom/atom-shell/releases).
+Then you just have to type:

-> atom /path-to/andika
+> npm run bundle && atom /path-to/andika

 ## Building